EasybakeSwap/easybake-uikit/README.md

-# Pancake Toolkit
+# EasyBake UIkit 🧁

 This repository is a monorepo manage with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://lerna.js.org/).

 ## Packages

-- [easybake-uikit](https://github.com/easybakeswap/easybake-uikit) : React components used to build the Pancake UI
+- [easybake-uikit](https://github.com/easybakeswap/easybake-uikit) : React components used to build the EasyBake UI
-- [eslint-config-easybake](https://github.com/easybakeswap/eslint-config-easybake) : An ESLint config for easybake, with Typescript and Prettier support
+- [eslint-config-easybake](https://github.com/easybakeswap/eslint-config-easybake) : An ESLint config for EasyBake, with Typescript and Prettier support

 ## How to use